 Another way to facilitate your work with the list is to use sorting.
 You can sort the items either in the alphabetical or access rights order.
-To do this, use the button to the right of the dynamic filter.
-The button shows the mode of sorting different from the one in use.
+To do it, use the button to the right of the dynamic filter.

 If the number of items exceeds 1000, the alphabetical order will be used by default.

 The right part of the dialog displays the list of access rights and the existing access rights presets.
 The list of rights is divided into two sections — standard and special.
 Their detailed description can be found in the following sections:

 There are 2 columns of checkboxes in each section of the access rights list.
 The first one (direct rights) is used to enable/disable rights.
 The second one (combined rights) shows the rights the user currently has (the column is for viewing only).